Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-872-eventual_consistency_status.md

 #### Background

-The DDS API will transition to an eventual consistencey model, due to the distributed nature of the data systems supporting the API.
-This means that the result of an API command that modifies a resource may not be immediately visible to all subsequent API commands.
+The DDS API will transition to an eventual consistency model, due to the distributed nature of the data systems supporting the API.
+This means that the result of an API command that modifies a resource may not be immediately visible to all subsequent API commands, and some actions may not be possible until an object has achieved consistency.

 #### Clients and Eventual Consistency